Home > Innkeepers > Board

 ARTICLE VI - BOARD OF DIRECTORS AND ELECTIVE PROCEDURE

-- The affairs of the association shall be directed by its board working with an executive officer.
-The Board shall have the right and power to, but not be limited to, elect directors for replacement of vacant terms, establish the association dues structure; obligate funds, and have direction and oversight of an executive officer appointed by the Board. .
+- The affairs of the association shall be directed by its board.
+The Board shall have the right and power to, but not be limited to, elect board members for replacement of vacant terms, establish the association dues structure, obligate funds, and have direction and oversight of an executive officer appointed by the Board.
 Further, the board shall have the power to make and adopt such policies, rules and regulations not inconsistent with law or these Bylaws, as it may deem advisable for the management of the affairs of the association.

-- At the discretion of the Board, the number of directors may vary between nine (9) and twelve (12) each year.
-Directors are elected for a three (3) year term.
+- At the discretion of the Board, the number of board members may vary between six (6) and nine (9) each year.
+Board members are elected for a three (3) year term.

-- The officers of the board shall minimally consist of a president, vice president, treasurer (each of whom must be a member), and a recording secretary.
+- The officers of the board shall minimally consist of a president, vice president, treasurer (each of whom must be an association member), and a recording secretary.
 Officers are elected annually.

 - Associate Members will be eligible to serve on the Board and may only fill the office of Secretary.
 However, no more than two Associate Members shall serve on the Board at any time.

 - The Board shall meet as agreed by its members, but no less than four times per year.
 A minimum of seven (7) days notice shall be provided to the Board prior to each meeting.
-Five Directors will constitute a quorum.
+Fifty percent of the board members will constitute a quorum.

-- Special meetings of the Board may be called at any time and for any purpose or proposes by the president or upon the written request of five (5) directors.
-The president must provide seven (7) days prior notice to each director,given personally or by mail, including the time, location and purpose(s) of the meeting.
+- Special meetings of the Board may be called at any time and for any purpose or proposes by the president or upon the written request of fifty percent of the board members.
+The president must provide seven (7) days prior notice to each board member, given personally or by mail, including the time, location and purpose(s) of the meeting.

-- Directors missing two (2) consecutive Board meetings may be removed from their position by a vote of the Board.
+- Board members missing two (2) consecutive Board meetings may be removed from their position by a vote of the Board.

 - During term of office, the president or president's appointed representative, when required to travel to any event as the association representative, may have travel expenses paid with approval of the Board.